nats-io/nats-site/content/blog/new-per-subject-discard-policy.md

 One feature, released in the [v2.9.0 NATS server ]https://nats.io/blog/nats-server-29-release/), that flew under the radar was the new `DiscardNewPerSubject` option on a stream.
 This blog post will describe this new feature as well as give a practical example of how it can be used to provide exactly-once message publication quality of service (QoS) through *infinite* deduplication that goes beyond the existing time-based deduplication feature of JetStream as well as many other streaming systems, such as Kafka.

-In order to understand what this new feature is (bear with me here, as it introduces a subtle change in behavior) rather than just describe it, let me instead start by first describing one of the useful functionalities it now enables.
+In order to understand what this new feature is (bear with me here, as it introduces a subtle change in behavior) rather than just describe it, let me instead start by first describing one of the useful functionalities it enables.

 ## What can it do for you?